Journaling Improves Amputation Recovery

 If you’re having a hard time making a decision, then journaling can help you get unstuck.
 Many can attest to the practice’s problem-solving magic.
 This is because writing down your issues and problems can help you see that they’re not as daunting as they seem.
 Whenever you’re faced with a challenge, open your journal and write down the problem as a question at the top of the page.
 Next, write a list of potential solutions.
 You can also do some freewriting to dump all your thoughts and feelings about the issue.
 Then you can formulate possible solutions or a Pros and Cons list.

 When you’re stressed out, your mind tends to be scattered as well.
 And nothing good can come out of a stressed mind.
-Don’t be conscious if the words come out incoherent or the structure is grammatically incorrect; the goal is to free up space in your mind by dumping everything that prevents you from thinking clearly.
-If you find yourself feeling stressed, grab your journal and open to a new page.
+Don’t be conscious of the words coming out incoherent or the structure being grammatically incorrect; the goal is to free up space in your mind by dumping everything that prevents you from thinking clearly.
+If you find yourself feeling stressed, grab your journal and open a new page.
 Write down everything that’s on your mind.
 If you’re not sure where to start, try answering these questions: “What’s making me stressed?” and “Why do I feel this way?”
 Remember that there are no time restraints; take as long as you need and fill up as many pages as you want.
 Focus on “getting it all out.”

 One of the best ways to end a day is by being thankful.
 And writing about the highlights or the best thing that happened that day is a surefire way to get you into a grateful and calm disposition.